When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Findings (RQ2): Navigating Risks: Individual, Interpersonal, and Organizational Impacts

-Beyond structure, participants emphasized the risks to organizational and community culture.
-W1 worried that when most communication flowed through Manager Clone Agents, \textit{“it greatly affect this sense of belonging.”} M1 dramatized this erosion in a story where “\textit{dissatisfied employees were gradually replaced by those who no longer cared}”.
-W2 pushed the scenario further, imagining a future where \textit{“The employees of the entire company are all working for AI,”} leaving communal identity hollow.
-M5 satirized the endpoint: “\textit{An office filled entirely with mobile AI agents while humans stayed home: some enjoying more family time, others left isolated}.”
+Apart from the power structure, participants warned about the risks of a fractured culture within the organization community.
+W1, pointed to inequities that might emerge: “\textit{Workers willing to rely heavily on agents could offload routine labor and free up time for other pursuits, while those unwilling or unable to adopt the technology would be forced to carry out more tasks themselves}.”
+She envisioned: “\textit{Over time, such asymmetries could create divisions between workers’ groups and amplify perceptions of unfairness}.”
+M2 dramatized this erosion in a story where “\textit{dissatisfied employees were gradually replaced by those who no longer cared}”.
+W3 pushed the scenario further, imagining a future where \textit{“The employees of the entire company are all working for AI,”} leaving communal identity hollow.
+M9 satirized the endpoint: “\textit{An office filled entirely with mobile AI agents while humans stayed home: some enjoying more family time, others left isolated}.”